Backcountry Skiing & Snowboarding

 Endless backcountry skiing BC style…powder, powder, powder

 At our Mallard Mountain backcountry lodge, you have access to 5 sprawling valleys making it the perfect snowboard touring or backcountry skiing experience for all abilities.
 Whether you’re a powder hunter, a first-timer, or seasoned backcountry explorer we’ve got you covered.
 From incredible tree skiing to high alpine lines, you can pick steep or gentle, long or short, fall-line or alpine meadows.
-If you’re new to backcountry skiing or snowboarding and want to learn under the wing of a professional guide be sure to check out our AT-101 Course designed specifically for getting beginners out safely into the mountains.
+If you’re new to backcountry skiing or snowboarding and want to learn under the wing of a professional guide be sure to check out our AT-101 Course designed specifically for getting beginners out safely into the alpine terrain.

 Catering & guiding: design your backcountry ski lodge package, your way